 Managing the modern organization requires an in-depth understanding of individual behavior, small group and team behavior and organizational structures and processes.
 The PhD program in Management provides training and encourages research at all three levels of analysis.

-Management and Organizations faculty consistently publish in top-tier journals such as Academy of Management Journal, Administrative Science Quarterly, Organizational Behavior and Human Decision Processes, Journal of Applied Psychology and Personnel Psychology.
+Management and Organizations faculty consistently publish in top-tier journals such as Academy of Management Journal, Administrative Science Quarterly, Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Organization Science, Strategic Management Journal and Personnel Psychology.
 Several faculty members serve as editors of top journals and many serve on a multiple editorial boards.

 Doctoral students are encouraged to participate in a variety of research topics and have access to a number of support tools, including the Decision Behavior Laboratory and an expansive subject pool.
 Students also enjoy a 1:2 student-to-faculty ratio, minimal teaching loads, small class sizes, a collegial atmosphere and competitive funding.